TrumpChainDev/docs/the-fuse-chain/token-bridges/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ---
-description: Steps to transfer/wrap ERM20 tokens from Ethereum to Eramnet
+description: Steps to transfer/wrap DJT20 tokens from Ethereum to TrumpChainnet
 ---

-# Bridge for ERM20 tokens
+# Bridge for DJT20 tokens

-Please use this tutorial at your own risk as it involves using Etherscan UI/Eram explorer to relay the tokens.
+Please use this tutorial at your own risk as it involves using Etherscan UI/TrumpChain explorer to relay the tokens.

 We are going to have a UI soon so it would be good to wait for the bridge UI too.